Llorx/ksp-mod-manager/README.txt

 WARNING!
 WIP ALPHA VERSION!

 Uncommented and low user-friendly source code...
+Working on it :P

 KSP forum post with all the info http://forum.kerbalspaceprogram.com/threads/77789